Salient Issue

 Fairtrade's Response

-We support efforts by farmer organisations, plantations and other organisations using hired labour1 to utilise a community-centred approach to identify, mitigate, prevent and remediate abuse and exploitation of children.
+We support efforts by farmer organisations, plantations and other organisations using hired labour1 to utilise community-centred approaches to identify, mitigate, prevent and remediate abuse and exploitation of children.
 We also seek to facilitate dialogue among producer organisations, governments, traders and civil society organisations, so that solutions generated at the local level can be scaled up.

 1: On this page, we use “plantations” to refer to organisations using hired labour.